 Yet according to Johann Hari, author of Lost Connections: Uncovering the Real Causes of Depression – and the Unexpected Solutions, Western society increasingly fails to provide this tight-knit community.

-Hari argues that in order to stay psychologically stable, you need this face-to-face contact with your community on a daily basis.
-Without it, you’re going to feel isolated, like there’s something missing in your life.
-You become anxious and depressed, like the sickly baboon, pummelled and rejected by his hierarchical tribe into submission, and then, finally, to go away to die.
+Then comes the neurochemical imbalance.
+Your social needs are unmet, and your brain responds with withdrawal and despair.
+You become anxious and depressed, like the sickly baboon, rejected by his hierarchical tribe, pummelled into submission, and then, finally, to go away to die.
 (See Robert Sapolsky’s A Primate’s Memoir: A Neuroscientist’s Unconventional Life Among the Baboons.)

 What a relief it was, then, when Facebook introduced a screen onto which you could project your personal network, to prove to yourself that you are indeed connected, and link you in to that tribe on a minute-to-minute basis.

 Except that’s not connection.
 It’s the illusion of connection.